vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 ## Best practices to follow during health issues

-### When to get into bed
+### When to go to sleep

-When I'm experiencing health issues where I have reason to believe that additional sleep might be helpful, I should adjust the guidance regarding the latest time I should be in bed as follows:
+When I'm experiencing health issues where I have reason to believe that additional sleep might be helpful, I should adjust the guidance regarding the latest time I should go to sleep as follows:

 * At least 8.5 hours before the beginning of the range of time at which I naturally wake up; for instance, if I naturally wake up